 How Much Alcohol Is Too Much?

-Some individuals with a family history of substance abuse or prior addiction problems will avoid alcohol altogether.
-They may have recently completed a drug and alcohol rehab program and are actively working to maintain their sobriety on a daily basis.
+Some individuals with a family history of substance abuse or prior addiction problems will avoid alcohol altogether, completely eliminating summer drinking from the equation.
+Or, they may have recently completed a drug and alcohol rehab program and are trying to maintain their sobriety.

 Others may choose to consume alcohol, but may not realize when they’ve had too much until it’s too late.
-Patterns of long-term binge drinking and heavy drinking can easily lead to full-blown addiction, so it’s important to know how much is too much.
+Patterns of summer drinking, long-term binge drinking, and heavy drinking can easily lead to full-blown addiction, so it’s important to know how much is too much.

+Drinking alcohol every day doesn’t necessarily mean you’re addicted.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) defines “at-risk” drinking as a pattern of alcohol consumption that could increase a person’s risk for alcohol use disorder as well as other health and personal problems.
-For men, “at risk” alcohol consumption is having more than four drinks on any single day (or 14 drinks per week).
+For men, “at-risk” alcohol consumption is having more than four drinks on any single day (or 14 drinks per week).
 For women, it is having more than three drinks on any single day (or 7 drinks per week).

 Of course, this is not an exact science and it may even vary from person to person, but generally speaking, consuming too much alcohol too often will lead to adverse physical, social, and emotional effects.

-If your family has approached you about your drinking habits or you feel like you may be struggling with alcohol use disorder, an alcohol rehab program can provide the life skills, peer support, education, and behavioral therapy that is necessary to overcome your addiction.
+If you are drinking every day or you feel like you may be struggling with alcohol use disorder, an alcohol rehab program can provide the life skills, peer support, education, and behavioral therapy that is necessary to overcome your addiction.

-It’s not always easy to diagnose alcohol use disorder, especially in someone you love, but taking an honest look at a person’s behaviors and drinking habits is essential to their overall wellness and the well-being of those around them.
-The NIAAA cites several signs and symptoms of alcohol use disorder that you can look for.5 They include:
+It’s not always easy to determine whether you have an alcohol use disorder, but taking an honest look at your behaviors and drinking habits is essential to your overall wellness and the well-being of those around you.

 - Drinking more alcohol or for a longer period of time than intended